 The Elk Lake Trailhead is pretty easy to find.
 Just head 11 miles past Mt Bachelor on the Cascade Lakes Highway.
 The trailhead will be on the right side of the road directly across from the entrance to the Elk Lake Resort.

 Passes:Northwest Forest Pass is required at this trailhead.
-A Central Cascades Wilderness Overnight Permit is be required at this trailhead between the Friday before Memorial Day and the final Friday of September if you plan on backpacking.
+A Central Cascades Wilderness Overnight Permit is be required at this trailhead between June 15th and October 15th if you plan on backpacking.
 The permits will be available from recreation.gov and will go on sale in early April.
 Otherwise, a free, self-issue day use permit will be required at the trailhead for day hikes.

 Dogs: Allowed and must be on a leash or under voice control at all times.